dawiddyrcz/Tekla-tbp-unpack/README.md

 # Tekla-tbp-unpack
-Simple application to unpack the "*.tbp" files into IFC models Will be avaiable on tekla Warehouse
+Simple application to unpack the "*.tbp" files into IFC models Will be avaiable on tekla Warehouse.

+I am learning git console on this project.